 The BSSE program focuses on software for embedded, real-time, computer systems: The kinds of systems at the heart of technologies from mobile phones and handheld computers to the control systems of modern aircraft and spacecraft.
 Embedded controllers take information from the physical world, such as an airplane’s altitude or the amount of light entering a lens, and use a microprocessor to generate control signals to component devices, such as that airplane’s control surfaces or a camera’s aperture opening.
 Many embedded devices, particularly those employed in aviation, space, and medicine are part of safety-critical systems: applications and devices for which failure endangers life and limb.
 The design and development of such safety-critical systems depends on the use of well-developed processes for determining a system’s requirements and specifications, converting those to operational software, and then employing quality assurance approaches to ensure minimal risk.

 The BSSE curriculum gives the student an opportunity to start to work with embedded systems, such as a small, mobile robot, upon entering the program.
-Through the program, not only will you will how to develop software effectively, but also how to construct large, complex software systems in a way that ensures that they meet design specifications, customer requirements, and mandated levels of safety.
+Through the program, not only will you learn how to develop software effectively, but also how to construct large, complex software systems in a way that ensures that they meet design specifications, customer requirements, and mandated levels of safety.
 The program culminates in a two-semester capstone design sequence in which you’ll work with a team of other student software engineers, computer engineers, and electrical engineers to specify, design, build, and demonstrate a working system, or even system of systems, often for a real-world "customer."